qbzzt/etherdocs/startingout/readme.md

 #### Truffle Configuration

-Edit the project's truffle configuration file (`truffle-config.js`, although it can also be `truffle.js`).
+Edit the project's truffle configuration file (by default `truffle-config.js`, although it can also be `truffle.js`).

 At the top of the file configure the package you use to communicate, the Kovan URL, and the twelve word mnemonic that lets truffle know your private key: